Refund

 cardAccount

 Valid Payment Card details or a vaulted Card token.
-Only required for Standalone Refunds where a paymentToken or OriginalId is not provided.
+Only required for Standalone Refunds where a paymentToken or originalId is not provided.

 1. status: The primary outcome of the transaction, either Approved or Declined.